Greg Galperin's rollout project

 Greg Galperin

-Web page, from Center for Biological and Computational Learning.
+Project proposal originally associated with the Center for Biological and Computational Learning.
 Proposes using rollouts to learn the evaluation function, for example, by training a neural network.
+It might produce better results than temporal difference learning, because the rollouts would give quite accurate evaluations.

-- Machine learning for prediction and control (2 pages)
+- Machine learning for prediction and control (PDF)

 Greg Galperin and Paul Viola

 Postscript, from MIT AI Lab Learning & Vision Group.
-Also available in PDF format.
-This seems to be an updated version of the above; it describes the project without giving details.
+From around 1997; it is not dated.
+This seems to be an updated version of the above, with some results.
+It describes the project without giving details.

 Greg Galperin and Gerald Tesauro

-Web page, from MCS Division, Argonne National Laboratory.
+Originally from MCS Division, Argonne National Laboratory.
+This paper has disappeared from the Internet and seems to exist only as citations.
 Proposes using rollouts to play games in real time.
-They're planning to create a program clearly stronger than any human.
-(This one seems to have gone away.
-Anybody have an alternate source?)
+They were planning to create a program clearly stronger than any human.